Zhejian-Chi/homework-of-algorithm/README.md

 # homework-of-algorithm
-this is all homework when I study this lecture
+This is all homework when I learned this lecture